SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 not engaged in any science.
 In this he would agree with someone like Steve Keen who would also say the mainstream Neoclassical school of economics is not a science.
 What is it then?
 The answer is that it is a mathematical theory.
-If formulated consistently it violates common presumptions in the real world.
-When it is formulated with idealized axioms the Neoclassical *want* to believe are true in the real world the theory can in fact become inconsistent (neoclassical axioms imply there is *no* stable rice vector).
+If formulated consistently it violates common presumptions in the real world (real people are not rational, and have poor capacity to maximize their subjective utility (utility as a Neoclassical must non-circularly define it)).

+When it is formulated with idealized axioms the Neoclassicals *want* to believe are true in the real world the theory can in fact become inconsistent (neoclassical axioms imply there is *no* stable price vector${}^\dagger$).
 And so for these, and a few other reasons, Neoclassical economics is a fictional fantasy.
 If consistent, it is not applicable to the real world.
 If inconsistent then it is invalid in every possible world.

 That is what you call a diabolical piece of mathematics and a waste of human intellect.
 Like String Theory that proves Strings are inconsistent.

+${}^\dagger$See John Blatt *[Dynamic Economic Systems](https://www.routledge.com/Dynamic-Economic-Systems-A-Post-Keynesian-Approach/Blatt/p/book/9780873323062)*.

 ### Definitions Give Formal Semantics